Cryptid Tarot Card Gallery

 The art is also good for shadow work because it does not make fear look silly.
 Fear may be a monster, a messenger, a memory, or a survival instinct.
 This deck lets those possibilities sit together.
 That makes it useful for readers who want honest atmosphere without going grim for the sake of being edgy.

-Card study: The Moon as the sighting you cannot prove yet
+The Moon: the sighting you cannot prove yet

 That kind of reading can be very practical.
 Not every situation gives clean evidence right away.
 Sometimes the wise move is to keep a field journal: write down what happened, note patterns, check sources, and wait for another sign.
 The Moon in this deck supports patient observation rather than dramatic conclusions.